ka1ne/harness-ci-image-farm/README.md

 # Harness CI Image Factory

-A solution to manage Harness CI build images in your container registry with security scanning capabilities.
+A solution to manage Harness CI build images in your container registry with security scanning capabilities, built with native Harness Terraform provider resources.

 ## Overview